Brianmanden/juultimesedler-tasks/JUULTIMESEDLER-TASKS.md

 ## Frontend tasks

+* Disable all fields / editors / pickers on the form if timesheet is in 'locked' state
 * Make a check on starting time comes before ending time
   * Mark with visual warning of some sort if rule is broken
 * Show spinner (or other similiar gfx) while loading data